 When I graduated from college in 2007, I never could have guessed (or dreamed) where life might take me.
-Since then, my passions for writing, climbing, and travel have steered me down more winding and narrow paths than I can recall: hitchhiking and trainhopping around the American West; along perilous mountain roads in India and Morocco; through the chaotic city streets of Shenzhen and Bangkok; and amid the untamed wilderness of Chilean and Argentine Patagonia.
+Since then my passions for writing, climbing, and travel have steered me down more winding and narrow paths than I can recall: Hitchhiking and trainhopping around the American West, down perilous mountain roads in India and Morocco, through the chaotic city streets of Shenzhen and Bangkok, and amid the untamed wilderness of Chilean and Argentine Patagonia.

-As my craft continues to develop and evolve, I repeatedly discover that there is always room to grow.
+As my craft continues to develop and evolve, I repeatedly discover that there is still room to grow.
 I try my best to bring that knowledge into all aspects of life.
-Whether it is a piece of copy for a client's website, an article for a magazine, or an unclimbed wall of gleaming granite—my credo is the same.
-Hard work, patience, and dedication; that will see you through.
+Whether it is a piece of copy for a client's website, an article for a magazine, or an unclimbed wall of gleaming granite, my credo is the same.
+Hard work, patience, and dedication will see you through.

 2007 - 2013

 - Graduated: St. Mary's College of Maryland, Cum Laude

 - Trail Crew: Rocky Mountain National Park

 - Print: Alpinist, Ascent, American Alpine Journal, Climb, Climbing, Up.St.Art

 - Digital: Black Diamond, Outdoor Research, Switchback Travel

 - Podcast: Dirtbag Diaries